Eric-peng111/Android_app_social/admin/Report.md

          "*good#sad"

    * b.
 How it works:

-      1.From the rules, we get a string as a input
+      1. From the rules, we get a string as a input

-      2.From basic tokens:
+      2. From basic tokens:

          enum Type: